Michael Bauer (artist)

-Michael Bauer (born 1973, Erkelenz, Germany) is an artist based in Cologne.
+Michael Bauer (born 1973) is an artist based in Cologne.

-Bauer has shown his paintings in many group exhibitions including "Das Kabinet" at Galerie Hammelehle und Ahrens, Cologne, "Superschloss" at Stadtische Galerie, Wolfsburg and "Brotherslasher" (with Jonathan Meese).
+Bauer was born in Erkelenz, Germany.
+He has shown his paintings in many group exhibitions including "Das Kabinet" at Galerie Hammelehle und Ahrens, Cologne, "Superschloss" at Stadtische Galerie, Wolfsburg and "Brotherslasher" (with Jonathan Meese).
 He represented by Marc Foxx in Los Angeles and Hotel in London.
 His work has been seen in eight solo exhibitions and in group exhibitions in Europe and America since 1999.